Nialljb/fw-ants-vbm/README.md

 # ANTs VBM
 This gear performs Voxel Based Morophometry using Jacobian determinants with ANTs on infants between 0-2 years old with isotropic reconstructed Hyperfine scans.

 **Note:**
-Hardcoded to use BCP template for now.
-Need to extract tissue priors from adult template to include as an alternative.
+Hardcoded to use BCP 12M template for now.
+Ammended so can run with any input but need to sanity check adult output.

 ## Overview